gdchoices43/A-Store-Inventory/README.md

 This project was to build a console application that loads an existing store's inventory data from a CSV file into a SQlite database.
 The application will allow a user to interact with the inventory.
-They will have 5 options:
+They will have 4 options:
 1) View products in the inventory (Searching by product ID.
-In the view products option, there is an option to delete a product, continue searching or return back to the main menu)
+In the view products option, you can continue searching or return to the main menu)
 3) Add new products to the inventory
 4) Backup the store inventory into a new csv file
 5) Exit the inventory program